vverman/uncertainity-visualized/README.md

 # Uncertainity-Visualized
-Adjustments to traditional visualizations for helping them interpret uncertainity
+Adjustments to traditional visualizations for helping users interpret uncertainity